aayushvats/med_id/README.md

-# med_id
+# Med Id
-combination of software and hardware to keep track of patients medical history.
+Med Id is basically a combination of software and hardware to create a Universal Medical Identity. to keep track of patients medical history.